Law

 Career destinations of Sussex Law graduates

-• trainee solicitor at Linklaters
+• Trainee solicitor

-Gain employability skills
+Develop your employability skills

 You will be encouraged to enter national and international competitions, with Sussex Law School students regularly performing well.
+Recent examples include Sussex winning the Client Interviewing competition in 2024 and 2022, with our team going on to represent England and Wales in the international competition.

-Meet employers and attend law careers events
+Meet employers and attend Law careers events